Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/system-discovery-generic-http.md

 }
 ```

-The service operation **responses** with the status code `200` if called successfully and with a [SystemLookupResponse](../data-models/system-lookup-response.md) JSON encoded body.
+The service operation **responds** with the status code `200` if called successfully and with a [SystemLookupResponse](../data-models/system-lookup-response.md) JSON encoded body.

 ```
 {